British Banking School: Economic beliefs

 The British Banking school opposed the views carried by the British Currency School on notes and deposits.
 There were two main arguments presented by the British Banking School.
 One being, that both notes and deposits perform the same economic function.
 Secondly, they argued that no restrictions should be placed on either notes or deposits except for the convertibility to coin form.
 They believe no restrictions should be made because, "money is seen as a means of exchange which is spontaneously—or market-endogenously, as it is called—created among traders."
 The banking position was summed up perfectly by Viner when he stated, "The amount of paper notes in circulation [is] adequately controlled by the ordinary processes of competitive banking, and if the requirement of convertibility was maintained, could not exceed the needs of business for any appreciable length of time" (Viner 1937, p.
 223).
 Meaning, the demand of credit in business relies heavily on banking policy and their interest rates.
+The Banking-School theory of crises provided an answer as to why the first three quarters of the nineteenth century were plagued by serious financial crises (see financial crises sub-section Banking School theory of crises) approximately every ten years.

 Peel's Act reaction

-In 1844, the Bank Charter Act, also known as the Peel's act, was passed.
-This act was initially a loss for the British Banking School because it split the bank into two branches, a branch for the notes and a branch for the deposits.
+The Bank Charter Act 1844, also known as Peel's Act, was initially a loss for the British Banking School because it split the bank into two branches, a branch for the notes and a branch for the deposits.
 "The act imposed what was essentially a 100-percent reserve requirement onto the note-issuing department."
-However, in 1847 severe economic panics resulted from the Peel's Act, causing the 100 percent reserve requirement to be suspended to keep the banks afloat.
+However, in 1847 severe economic panics resulted from the Bank Charter Act 1844, causing the 100 percent reserve requirement to be suspended to keep the banks afloat.
 Nonetheless, this crisis in 1847 validated many of the Banking School's beliefs such as money should not be restricted but naturally run.
-The Peel's act resulted in multiple victories.
-As Mises states, "Although the Currency School enjoyed the de jure success, de facto victory went to the Banking School."
+The Banking Charter Act 1844 resulted in multiple victories.
+As McCaffrey states, "Although the Currency School enjoyed the de jure success, de facto victory went to the Banking School."